 Yes, but please be respectful of others.
 Chairs should be low to the ground and have backs at shoulder height.
-Keep in mind that unless otherwise noted, this is “festival viewing” with no reserved seating and patrons may be standing in front of you during a performance.
 We want everyone to enjoy the concerts and have a great time.
-Be respectful of people around you and please share your space, get to know your neighbors, and make room for others.
+Be respectful of people around you.
 For more information contact us at 972-625-1106.

 Please visit the Volunteer page on this site for more information.